Just-/KZPMusicKeyboard/README.md

 If the keyboard is set to be animated (see 'Configuring'), you may want to call `showWithCompletion:` and `hideWithCompletion:` instead, which allows you to pass a block which is executed once the keyboard has fully appeared/disappeared.

-To receive data from the keyboard, assign an object (such as a view controller) as delegate:
+To receive musical data from the keyboard, assign an object (such as a view controller) as delegate:

 ```objective-c
 	[[KZPMusicKeyboard keyboard] setDelegate:self];
 ```

+This object should implement the `KZPMusicKeyboardDelegate` and `KZPMusicKeyboardControlDelegate` protocols.

-Then implement the `KZPMusicKeyboardDelegate` callback method `musicKeyboardDidSendPitchData:withDurationData:` to receive pitch and/or duration objects depending on the configuration.
-See the `KZPMusicPitchData` and `KZPMusicDurationData` headers for an explanation of how to use these objects.
+To receive musical data, implement the `KZPMusicKeyboardDelegate` callback method `keyboardDidSendPitchData:withDurationData:` to receive pitch and/or duration objects depending on the configuration.
+See the `KZPMusicPitchData` and `KZPMusicDurationData` headers to see what is in these objects.

+To receive raw keyboard note data, implement the `KZPMusicKeyboardDelegate` callback method `keyboardDidSendNoteOn:noteOff:`.
+This is what you do if using the keyboard to drive some internal or external MIDI interface.

 If you allow the keyboard to dismiss manually (see 'Configuring'), then it is a good idea to implement the `keyboardWasDismissed` delegate method in case that action means something.
 If you allow the user to send a 'backspace' message (e.g., when entering a sequence notes on a staff), then you need to implement the `keyboardDidSendBackspace` delegate method to handle this.
+These callbacks comprise the `KZPMusicKeyboardControlDelegate` protocol.

 Configuring
 -----------